 Thankfully at least one of these seems to be on the VERY near horizon.
 RoboDynamics has created Luna, a 5-foot tall fully programmable robot companion platform that they hope will become the standard for household robotics in the future.
 Luna has her own app store, 8 expansion ports (like USB for robots), and a 3rd party store called CloudNet where additional functionality like facial recognition can be had.

 On the hardware side, Luna packs 2 cameras, an 8-inch touchscreen, wireless networking capabilities, an array of 3 microphones and other sensors, a carrying handle and 2 adjustable but non-powered arms.
+Also check out the fascinating robot waiter Sydney.

 One good thing to note; Luna is not a prototype, she is a real product.
 An initial batch of limited edition Lunas will be going on sale in Q4 for about $3,000, while the standard production run will begin in the latter half of 2012 and will cost in the $1,000 range.